For SellersIndustry Guide

 Driver Retention and Workforce Stability

-The trucking industry faces a persistent and severe driver shortage, making a stable, experienced, and well-compensated driver workforce a massive asset for buyers.
-High driver turnover not only increases operational costs through recruitment, training, and safety incidents but also signals potential underlying issues in company culture or management.
-Consequently, businesses with demonstrably low driver turnover, robust recruitment programs, and strong safety records are highly valued, as this directly impacts predictability and stability—key metrics for private equity operators.
-Buyers specifically look for quantifiable data demonstrating driver retention significantly above industry averages, competitive compensation and benefits structures that attract and retain top talent, clean CSA (Compliance, Safety, Accountability) scores and a strong safety culture, and investment in ongoing driver training and professional development.
-Furthermore, the mix of owner-operators versus employee drivers is scrutinized for its impact on fixed versus variable costs and operational control, with buyers analyzing the stability and contractual terms of owner-operator relationships.
+The trucking industry faces a persistent driver shortage, making a stable, experienced, and well-compensated driver workforce a massive asset for buyers.
+High driver turnover increases operational costs through recruitment, training, and safety incidents, and signals potential underlying issues.
+Businesses with demonstrably low driver turnover, robust recruitment programs, and strong safety records are highly valued, as this directly impacts predictability and stability—key metrics for private equity operators.
+Buyers specifically look for:

 DOT Compliance and Safety Records